Guevara-chan/NimVPN/README.md

 ❗ _Needs elevated UAC ('Run as Administator' works fine) to work properly._ ❗

 # •Featuræ•
-* No installation, placing executable and auxiliary libs to some writeable dir is enough.
+* No installation, running single executable with openvpn present in system is enough.

 # •Reassembling•
 First clone the repo and `cd` into the directory: